 The registered MW in the economic load response program are not a good measure of the MW available for dispatch in the energy market.
 Economic resources can dispatch up to the amount of MW registered in the program, but are not required to offer any MW.
-Table 6-28 shows the sum of maximum economic MW dispatched by registration each month from January 1, 2011, through December 31, 2023.
+Table 6-28 shows the sum of maximum economic MW dispatched by registration each month from January 1, 2012, through March 31, 2024.
 The monthly maximum is the sum of each registration's monthly noncoincident maximum dispatched MW and annual maximum is the sum of each registration's annual noncoincident maximum dispatched MW.
-The monthly maximum dispatched MW increased 50.2 MW, 63.7 percent, in 2023 compared to the same months in 2022.84
+The monthly maximum dispatched MW increased 113.8 MW, 283.2 percent, in the first three months of 2024 compared to the first three months of 2023.90